azadshaikh/summernote-vanilla-js/tasks/0001-prd-summernote-v2-migration.md

-# PRD: Summernote v2.0 - Modern Architecture Migration
+# PRD: AsteroNote v2.0 - Modern Architecture Migration

 ## Introduction/Overview

-Summernote v2.0 represents a major architectural overhaul of the popular WYSIWYG editor.
+AsteroNote v2.0 (formerly Summernote) represents a major architectural overhaul and rebranding of the popular WYSIWYG editor.
 The primary goal is to modernize the codebase to support both traditional CDN-based usage (CommonJS) and modern ES module imports via NPM, while redesigning the plugin architecture for better isolation and maintainability.
-This migration will create a new major version (v2.0.0) that runs alongside the current v1.x, allowing gradual adoption by the community.
+This migration will create a new major version (v2.0.0) with a new brand identity under Astero Digital.

-**Problem Statement:** The current Summernote architecture lacks modern module support, has a tightly-coupled plugin system, and doesn't provide flexible bundle options for different use cases.
+**Problem Statement:** The current architecture lacks modern module support, has a tightly-coupled plugin system, and doesn't provide flexible bundle options for different use cases.

-**Goal:** Create a modern, modular version of Summernote that supports both legacy CDN usage and modern NPM-based workflows, with a redesigned plugin architecture and multiple bundle options.
+**Goal:** Create a modern, modular version of the editor that supports both legacy CDN usage and modern NPM-based workflows, with a redesigned plugin architecture, multiple bundle options, and a fresh brand identity as AsteroNote.

 ## Goals

-1. **Dual Distribution Support:** Enable Summernote to work seamlessly as both a CDN-delivered CommonJS library and an NPM-importable ES module
+1. **Dual Distribution Support:** Enable AsteroNote to work seamlessly as both a CDN-delivered CommonJS library and an NPM-importable ES module
 2. **Remove jQuery Dependency:** Eliminate jQuery dependency entirely and rewrite all functionality using vanilla JavaScript
 3. **Simplify Styling and Design:** Use only Bootstrap 5.3 for styling, Google Fonts for typography, and Bootstrap Icons for all iconography
 4. **Plugin System Redesign:** Implement a completely redesigned plugin architecture with better isolation, preventing plugins from interfering with each other
 5. **Flexible Bundling:** Provide multiple bundle options (core + optional plugins) for optimized loading and tree-shaking
 6. **Simple Event Management:** Implement a lightweight EventEmitter pattern for internal and external event handling
-7. **Backward Compatibility Path:** Maintain v1.x alongside v2.0 to give users time to migrate
+7. **Brand Identity:** Establish AsteroNote as a modern, professional brand under Astero Digital
 8. **Phased Rollout:** Release core functionality first, followed by plugin ecosystem updates

 ## User Stories

 ### Story 1: Legacy CDN User
-**As a** developer using Summernote via CDN
+**As a** developer using a WYSIWYG editor via CDN
-**I want to** upgrade to v2.0 without changing my integration method **So that** I can benefit from improvements while maintaining my existing workflow
+**I want to** use AsteroNote v2.0 without changing my integration method **So that** I can benefit from improvements while maintaining my existing workflow

 **Acceptance Criteria:**
-- Can include Summernote v2.0 via `<script>` tag from CDN
+- Can include AsteroNote v2.0 via `<script>` tag from CDN
-- Global `Summernote` object remains available
+- Global `AsteroNote` object is available
 - CommonJS-style API works as expected
-- Existing initialization code requires minimal changes
+- Backward compatibility aliases (`Summernote`) available for gradual migration

 ### Story 2: Modern NPM User
-**As a** developer using modern JavaScript build tools **I want to** import Summernote as an ES module from NPM **So that** I can tree-shake unused code and integrate it into my build pipeline
+**As a** developer using modern JavaScript build tools **I want to** import AsteroNote as an ES module from NPM **So that** I can tree-shake unused code and integrate it into my build pipeline

 **Acceptance Criteria:**
-- Can install via `npm install summernote@2.0.0`
+- Can install via `npm install asteronote@2.0.0`
-- Can import using `import Summernote from 'summernote'`
+- Can import using `import AsteroNote from 'asteronote'`
-- Can selectively import plugins: `import { BoldPlugin } from 'summernote/plugins'`
+- Can selectively import plugins: `import { BoldPlugin } from 'asteronote/plugins'`
 - Works with Webpack, Vite, Rollup, and other modern bundlers
 - Supports tree-shaking for unused plugins